 By default, all folder names are visible.
 To hide the folder names, edit the registry values on the VDA machine using the following steps:

 Adding and editing the registry incorrectly can cause serious problems that might require you to reinstall your operating system.
-Citrix cannot guarantee that problems resulting from the incorrect use of Registry Editor can be solved.
+Citrix does not guarantee that problems resulting from the incorrect use of the Registry Editor can be solved.
 Use Registry Editor at your own risk.
 Be sure to back up the registry before you edit it.